konka-bptl-tech/notes/chatgpt_notes/docker-k8s-git-jenkins/kubernetes/day-14.md

 ### ✅ **Scheduler & Pod Placement**

+## ⚙️ Kubernetes Scheduler: Internal Algorithm

+When a Pod is created, the **Kube Scheduler** decides which node it should run on using two main steps:

+### 1️⃣ **Filtering Phase**
+🔍 The scheduler filters out nodes that **don’t meet the pod’s requirements**, like:
+- Node taints & tolerations
+- NodeSelector / NodeAffinity
+- Resource requests (CPU, memory)
+- Pod topology constraints

+👉 The result is a **list of nodes that are eligible** for scheduling.

+---

+### 2️⃣ **Scoring Phase**
+🔢 Each node from the filtered list gets a **score** based on how well it fits the pod.

+Scoring considers:
+- 🧠 Available CPU & Memory (least requested resources get higher scores)
+- 🔗 Pod affinity/anti-affinity
+- ⚖️ Custom weights (if defined)
+- 📦 Image locality

+👉 The node with the **highest total score** is selected to place the pod.

+---

+Want to see this flow visually or with a real example YAML?

 - **Kube-Scheduler** is responsible for deciding which **node** a **Pod** should be scheduled on.
 - **Pod stays in a `Pending` state** if no suitable node is found.